We define the Hamitonian using the NetKet Paulis operators ##

 myvaetrainer = VAETrainer(model=myvae, dataset=dataset)To train the model, we use the .train() method, specifying: - a random key (for reproducibility), - the number of training epochs, - the loss hyperparameters \(\alpha\), \(\beta\), and \(\gamma\).

-In addition, the library allows weighting the statistical correlations between latent neurons with the hyperparameter \(\gamma\).
-This regularization can improve interpretability of the learned representation and, in some cases, simplify hyperparameter tuning.
-For details, we refer the reader to the original TCVAE paper (https://tinyurl.com/4r4pjkum).
+The hyperparameter \(\gamma\) weights the statistical correlations between latent neurons (total correlation regularization).
+This can improve interpretability and, in some cases, simplify hyperparameter tuning — see the original TC-VAE paper for details.

 key = jax.random.PRNGKey(9812)